MICHIGAN CHARITABLE REMAINDER TRUST

 2. Her nights are sleepless.
 Yes, she look's over her shoulder.
 She lives in constant fear, now being alone.
 Well, they may not send a 'Hit Man' after her, but they have indirectly caused her life to become severely stressed, which can itself cause one’s illness or death.

-3. The Trustee of her husband is the Trust Department of one of the largest banks– the entity that is damaging her health.
+3. The Trustee of her husband's trust is the Trust Department of JP Morgan Chase Bank– the entity that is damaging her health.

 "The Trust Department of the JPMorgan is damaging her Health"

-Yes, The Trust Department of JPMorgan Chase Bank is damaging her health!
+Yes, The Trust Department of J.P.Morgan Private Wealth Management is damaging her health!

 5. This has occurred because of the actions of the Trustees who have followed their own interests, conducted themselves unethically, and are the cause and damage her health.
 The Trustees should be held responsible.
 Is it necessary to seek revenge so that one can live out one's life that a person built with her mate for almost 40 years; should a person let oneself be taken advantage of?